Toronto Foundation for Student Success

 Results and Impact

 In 2012, the Toronto District School Board published a report evaluating the Student Nutrition Program.
-The report found that middle school students who ate breakfast most days worked better independently.
-They were also better problem solvers and participated more in class.
-They performed better in reading, science, and math.
-About 75% of students said the school meals improved their wellbeing.
+The report found that students who ate a healthy breakfast at school performed better than their peers who did not have breakfast.
+The results were:

 Impact Rating: Good